George-Dros/Risk-Management-System/README.md

 # **Risk Management System**

-A comprehensive framework for analyzing the risk of a diversified portfolio.
-This project calculates key risk metrics such as Value at Risk (VaR), Conditional VaR (CVaR), and Maximum Drawdown (MDD).
-It also includes stress testing (e.g., COVID-19 crash, hypothetical scenarios) and Monte Carlo simulations to assess portfolio resilience and diversification benefits.
+ A framework for analyzing portfolio risk with metrics like VaR, CVaR, and Maximum Drawdown.
+Includes a stress test (COVID-19 crash, and Monte Carlo simulations to assess diversification and portfolio resilience.

 ---